-If Sentara Health Plans denies a service authorization request, this is called an adverse benefit determination.
+If Sentara Health Plans denies a service authorization request, this is called an "adverse benefit determination."
 An adverse benefit determination can also occur when Sentara Health Plans approves only part of the care request or a service amount that is less than what your provider requested.
+These decisions will be made by a qualified healthcare professional.
+If we decide that the requested service is not medically necessary, the decision will be made by a medical or behavioral health professional, who may be a doctor or other healthcare professional with expertise in the care or service you requested to include Long Term Services and Support.
+You can request the specific medical standards, called clinical review criteria, used to make the decision for actions related to medical necessity.
 Examples of adverse benefit determinations include when Sentara Health Plans: